ibm-cloud-docs/appid/mfa.md

 ### With the APIs
 {: #cd-mfa-configure-sms-api}

-**Before you begin**

-Be sure that you have the following prerequisites:
+Before you get started with the API, be sure that you have the following prerequisites:

 * Your {{site.data.keyword.appid_short_notm}} instance's tenant ID.
 This ID can be found in the **Service Credentials** section of the dashboard.
 * Your Identity and Access Management (IAM) token.
 For help with obtaining an IAM token, check out the [IAM docs](/docs/iam?topic=iam-iamtoken_from_apikey).

+To enable MFA:

 1. Enable MFA, by making a PUT request to the `/config/mfa` endpoint with your MFA configuration to set `isActive` to `true`.